klebs6/surge-rs/README.md

 enjoy :)

-discord link for discussion and support:  https://discord.gg/CdHsMHJGX8
+NEW: March 17, 2023 -- discord link for discussion and support:  https://discord.gg/CdHsMHJGX8